Human uses of fish: In film

-Fish feature prominently in film, including both live-action movies like The Little Mermaid (2023), The Incredible Mr. Limpet, and The Old Man and the Sea, as well as animated films like Finding Nemo and Shark Tale.
+Fish feature prominently in film, including both live-action movies like The Incredible Mr. Limpet, and The Old Man and the Sea, as well as animated films like Finding Nemo and The Little Mermaid.
 Large fish, particularly sharks, have frequently been the subject of horror films and thrillers, most notably the novel Jaws, which spawned a series of films of the same name.
 Piranha are depicted in a similar light to sharks in films such as Piranha.

 Izaak Walton's 1653 book The Compleat Angler celebrates the practice of recreational fishing in prose and verse.
 The folk singer-songwriter Ewan MacColl's 1960 The Fish Gutters' Song speaks of the "fisher lassies" who travel from Scotland to Yarmouth in Norfolk "tae gut the herrin'" where they can find work.
 In comic books, characters themed around fish are often portrayed as villains.

 In paintings

 Fish have been frequent subjects in art, reflecting their economic importance, for at least 14,000 years.
 They were commonly worked into patterns in Ancient Egypt, acquiring mythological significance in Ancient Greece and Rome, and from there into Christianity as a religious symbol; artists in China and Japan similarly use fish images symbolically.
 Fish became common in Renaissance art, with still life paintings reaching a peak of popularity in the Netherlands in the 17th century.
 In the 20th century, different artists such as Klee, Magritte, Matisse and Picasso used representations of fish to express radically different themes, from attractive to violent.
 The zoologist and artist Ernst Haeckel painted fish and other animals in his 1904 Kunstformen der Natur.
 Haeckel had become convinced by Goethe and Alexander von Humboldt that making accurate depictions of unfamiliar natural forms, such as from the deep oceans, he could not only discover "the laws of their origin and evolution but also to press into the secret parts of their beauty by sketching and painting".